News and Commentary

 In your 20s

-value of your starting salary enough to cover your bills, including rent and utilities, and begin paying down student loans.
-At the same time, individuals who are just out of college may consider setting aside a portion of their paychecks to begin building an emergency fund of three- to six-months of living expenses.
-When unexpected expenses arise, such as needed car repairs, a security deposit for a rental apartment or tickets for a can’t-miss event, twentysomethings with an emergency fund can be better prepared to cover those expenses without missing a beat.
+When you secure a job out of college, it is time to begin laying the foundation for a solid financial future.
+This often involves acquiring or building budgeting skills to help you stretch the value of your starting salary to cover your bills, including rent and utilities, and begin paying down student loans.
+At the same time, you may consider setting aside a portion of your paychecks to start building an emergency fund with savings to cover three- to six months of living expenses.
+Should unexpected expenses arise, such as needed car repairs, a security deposit for a rental apartment or tickets for a can’t-miss event, you will be better prepared to cover those costs without missing a beat.

 In your 30s